A lovely cash incentive to spend 10+ days on the beautiful island of Gozo.

 Jet2 - book via the Jet2 app for additional savings, also sign up for their updates as they frequently send discount codes.

-Pricing this year with the low cost carriers is crazy expensive as they would rather sell one of their package holidays than a flight only.
-I'd strongly encourage you to carry out an all airline search before booking as scheduled airlines are often much cheaper.
-The Skyscanner site is an awesome comparison tool to use.
+Pricing again in 2024, especially with the low cost carriers is crazy expensive - reason being they would much rather you purchase a package holiday than a flight only.
+I'd strongly encourage you to carry out an all airline search before booking anything as scheduled airlines can often work out cheaper.

-Flights take around 3.5 hours and all arrive into Malta’s International Airport, Luqa.
+Flights from the UK take around 3.5 hours and all arrive into Malta’s International Airport, Luqa.

 Package Holidays